 Step 1: If you’re looking to copy text with your Apple mouse — Magic or not — click and drag the cursor over the portion of the document or webpage you wish to highlight.

-- For files and folders, click the item once.
+- For files and folders, select the item once.
 Alternatively, click and drag a selection box around multiple files.

 - To highlight an image easily, you’ll need to bring the keyboard in to play, too.
-Hold the Control key, click on the image, and select Copy Image to duplicate and save it to your clipboard.
+Hold the Control key, select the image, and choose Copy image to duplicate and save it to your clipboard.
 Then, skip to step 3.